Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

-For a general $A_\infty$-functor $F$ the pullback $F^*\upsigma$ of a cyclic structure fails to be cyclic, but can be made cyclic via a perturbation, as Kontsevich--Soibelman \cite{KSNotesAInfty} have shown.
+If an (ordinary) $A_\infty$-functor $F$ between cyclic $A_\infty$-categories fails to be cyclic, one can instead ask for a weaker ``homotopic'' version of the condition $F^*\upsigma' = \upsigma$.
+Kontsevich--Soibelman \cite{KS09} have shown that an $A_\infty$-morphism satisfying such weaker condition can be made cyclic via a perturbation.
 Given a cyclic $A_\infty$-category $(\cC,\upsigma)$, the map $\upsigma = \upsigma_{0,0}$ defines an cochain in the dual Hochschild complex via the isomorphism\footnote{N.B. one checks that this isomorphism is compatible with the Hochschild and bimodule differential.
-It extends to a quasi-isomorphism $\bC(\cC)^* \to \cC\inftymod\cC(\cC,\cC^*)$ between the full complexes, see e.g. \cite{GanatraFukAinfty}.}
+It extends to a quasi-isomorphism $\bC(\cC)^* \to \cC\inftymod\cC(\cC,\cC^*)$, see e.g. \cite{Ganatra12}.}

-and its homotopy class coincides with a class $[\upsigma] \in \HH^3(\cC,\cC^*)$.
-If $F\colon \cC\to \cD$ is an $A_\infty$-functor onto a second cyclic $A_\infty$-category $(\cD,\upsigma')$, then $\HH^3(F)[\upsigma']$ corresponds to the homotopy class of the bimodule morphism $F^*\upsigma'$.
+and its homotopy class coincides with a class $[\upsigma] \in \HH^{-3}(\cC,\cC^*)$.
+If $F\colon \cC\to \cD$ is an $A_\infty$-functor onto a second cyclic $A_\infty$-category $(\cD,\upsigma')$, then $\HH^\bullet(F)[\upsigma']$ corresponds to the homotopy class of the bimodule morphism $F^*\upsigma'$.
 One can therefore ask that the condition $F^*\upsigma' = \upsigma$ holds up to homotopy:

 If this condition holds, there exists an automorphism of $\cC$ that perturbs $F^*\upsigma$ to $\upsigma$.
-This automorphisms are described in \cite{ChoLeeNotesOnKS} in the setting of $A_\infty$-algebras, which will suffice.
+These automorphisms are described explicitly by Cho--Lee \cite{CL11} in the setting of $A_\infty$-algebras.

 \begin{lemma} Let $(C,\upsigma)$ and $(D,\upsigma')$ be minimal cyclic $A_\infty$-algebras with an $A_\infty$-homo\-mor\-phism $f\colon C \to D$.
-Suppose $\HH^\bullet(f)([\upsigma']) = [\upsigma]$, then there exists an $A_\infty$-automorphism $g\colon C\to C$ such that the composition $f\circ g$ is a \emph{cyclic} $A_\infty$-homomorphism. \end{lemma} \begin{proof} See the proof of \cite[Prop 7.4]{ChoLeeNotesOnKS}. \end{proof}
+Suppose $\HH^\bullet(f)([\upsigma']) = [\upsigma]$, then there exists an $A_\infty$-automorphism $g\colon C\to C$ such that the composition $f\circ g$ is a \emph{cyclic} $A_\infty$-homomorphism. \end{lemma} \begin{proof} See the proof of \cite[Proposition 7.4]{CL11}. \end{proof}

 This result applies to the endomorphism $A_\infty$-algebras of objects in a cyclic $A_\infty$-category.